How To Preserve Potatoes

 Use one gallon of water per pound of prepared vegetables.
-Put the potatoes into boiling water.
+Bring the water to a boil.
+Then add the potatoes.
 Place a lid on the pot.

-Start counting blanching time when water returns to a boil.
+Start counting blanching time when water returns to a boil (3 – 5 minutes).
 Keep heat high for duration.

 4. Cool.
-Put in ice water for 5 to 10 minutes, then drain.
+Put in ice water for 5 to 10 minutes (stops the cooking process), then drain.

 5. Pack.
 Place in Ziploc freezer bags, remove the air from the bag as best you can.